 Can Americans buy Spanish real estate?

-While foreigners are free to buy Spanish properties, certain aspects of property buying may be challenging or accessible to only Spanish residents, such as large deposits to secure a mortgage or specific financing options available to those with a Spanish bank account.
+While foreigners are free to buy a property in Spain, certain aspects of property buying may be challenging or accessible only to Spanish residents, such as large deposits to secure a mortgage or specific financing options available to those with a Spanish bank account.

 How do you buy Spanish property?